Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 git push azure master
 ```

-After this when you browse https://<app_name>.azurewebsites.net you can see the secret value.
+After this when you browse to https://<YourAppName>.azurewebsites.net you should see the secret value.
-Make sure that you replaced the name <YourKeyVaultName> with your vault name

 ## Next steps